- Grace Franzese was a star student and soccer player.

 “He said, I think we can save her leg, but I won’t know for sure until we get in there and see what it is,” Mrs. Franzese recalled.

 After Grace went through what she recalls as “every type of scan in the world,” she had a bone biopsy, which confirmed osteosarcoma in her leg.
-A CT scan had also picked up a suspicious spot on Grace’s lung, but because her leg was prone to infection, her MSK doctors decided to start treatment there.
+A CT scan had also picked up a suspicious spot on Grace’s lung, but because her leg was prone to infection, her MSK doctors decided to start her osteosarcoma treatment there.
 It was a group effort, Dr. Boland remembered.

 “I worked closely with the pediatric medical oncologists to coordinate the best treatment,” he said.